aedans/Nylon/README.md

 - '¡': Pushes a FunctionSkip object to the stack.

 ## Switches
-Switches will execute a function of a list of functions given an argument.
+Switches will execute a function in a list of functions given an argument.
 If given a number or a character, it will execute the nth function.
-If given a String, that string will be converted into a list of characters and the switch will be executed for each one.
+If given a string, that string will be converted into a list of characters and the switch will be executed for each one.

 - '§f... ': Creates a switch with any number of functions.